 - Responses to practitioner inquiries

 BJA's Problem-Solving Justice Initiative offers no-cost assistance to courts interested in launching a community court.
-The Center for Court Innovation, as the initiative's national training and technical assistance provider, will be offering hands-on planning and implementation support.
+The Center for Justice Innovation, as the initiative's national training and technical assistance provider, will be offering hands-on planning and implementation support.
 See the Apply for Free Assistance Launching a New Community Court to learn more and submit an application.